- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Spiraea ChamaEdryfolia is a summer green shrub that reaches a height of 1 to 2 meters.
+Spiraea chamaedryfolia is a summer green shrub that reaches a height of 1 to 2 meters.
 The plant has a dense, upright growth with numerous branched, thin branches.
 The bark of the younger branches is smooth and brown, while the older shoots have a cracked, gray -brown bark.

-The flowers of Spiraea ChamaDryfolia are arranged in dense, terminal, panicle -like inflorescences.
+The flowers of Spiraea chamaedryfolia are arranged in dense, terminal, panicle -like inflorescences.
 They consist of numerous small, white to cream -colored flowers that measure about 5 to 8 millimeters in diameter.
 Each flower consists of five petals that have a symmetrical, radial arrangement.
 The flowering period extends from May to June.
 The flowers are rich in nectar and attract a variety of pollinators, especially bees and butterflies.

 After flowering, the plant develops small, dry bale fruits that contain several tiny seeds.
 These seeds are spread through the wind and contribute to the natural spread of the species.